 He will bark at anything and everything that crosses his path.
 If this is going to annoy you, then this is not the dog for you.

-He would bark as a kind of alarm to alert his masters if strangers were nearby, assumedly to help protect the livestock.
+His barking stems from his history as a farm dog and his bold, protective temperament traits.
+He would bark as a kind of alarm to alert his masters if strangers were nearby, presumably to protect the livestock.

 Watch Him Around Children

 Another thing you may not like about the Pembroke Welsh Corgi temperament is that his herding instinct may inspire him to nip at children's heels to “herd” them.

 Of course, this doesn't hurt the children, but it may scare them and/or become annoying.

 You should train him out of this and make sure he understands that this sort of behavior is not acceptable.